Erdemeesgithub/Erdemeesgithub/README.md

 <img src="https://www.reactiongifs.com/wp-content/uploads/2013/07/ralph-wave.gif" align="center" width="100%" />

 **Hello, I am a high school student who is currently living in Mongolia.
 I love coding.
 I can do a website using React also HTML.
-Now I am working on a Application with React Native.**
+Now I am working on an Application with React Native.**

 *Languages and tools:*